-Purpose of the module Module NQF credits A student who completes this module will have adequate knowledge to assess the impact of information technology on the legal system and evaluate how the law responds to the impact of the creation, distribution, manipulation and exchange of information: 8 16 Module learning outcomes The learner will be able to: The learner will be competent if he or s she is able to:
+Purpose of the module Module NQF level Module NQF credits A student who completes this module will have adequate knowledge to ssess the impact of information technology on the legal system and valuate how the law responds to the impact of the creation, distribution, manipulation and exchange of information: 8 16 Module learning outcomes Module assessment criteria The learner will be able to: The learner will be competent if he or she is able to: to:

-- distinguish between electronic medium cyberspace and provide a critical analysis of challenges that face an infomation society functions in an medium - define the concept 'cyber law', 1.1 critically discuss the meaning of cyber law and distinguish between an information and communication technology law - and 1.2 appraise the interaction between cyber law and information and communication technology within the cyberspace and an electronic medium - 1.3 characterise cyberspace - y that 1.4 criticlly discuss the impact the characteristics have on electronic infomation exchange and distribution - provide a detailed, critical appraisal of the governance of cyberspace - 2.1 provde critical argument for and against the regulation of cyberspace - 2.2 identify the role players regarding cyberspace governance - 2.3 critically evaluate whether regulation should be by means of the imposition of a liability and/or responsibility 2.4 appraise the advantages of each form of regulation - 2.5 critically analyse the challenges facing cyberspace governance, such as jurisdiction, the different approaches to governance and where the power of governance should be - typify the information created, distributed and exchanged in cyberspace and apply your knowledge to case studies - 3.1 provide evidence to illustrate that information is intangible - 3.2 provide examples of the the different formats of information - 3.3 critically evaluate the concept of information as property - 3.4 critically discuss the concept of ownership of information in cyberspace - 3.5 argue whether information should be protected and how such protection should be enforced - 3.6 indicate how disputes involving information protection may be resolved - 3.7 critically evaluate whether information protection is viable within cyberspace - critically reflect on the impact of e-commerce on society - 4.1 categorise aspects relevant to e-commerce, such as consumer-to-business contracts, consumer protection regarding online shopping, online advertising, electronic payment - 4.2 provide a detailed appraisal of the legislation that govern South African e-commerce - 4.3 advise a consumer on the challenges that exist within an online environment to the right to freedom of 5.1 provide a critical appraisal of the impact of social media on society 5.2 provide written advice on whether an unlimited right to privacy exists with reference to issues such as surveillance 5.3 explain critically with reference to examples whether an unlimited right to freedom of expression exists in cyberspace unlawful behaviour in cyberspace with reference to specific examples 6.1 evaluate the different types of behaviour that may amount to an abuse of information technology 6.2 provide legal advice on how unlawful behaviour in cyberspace may be addressed with reference to specific examples 6.3 critically evaluate whether cyberspace may be successfully regulated to provide a law-abiding environment 7. research and critically reflect on an advanced aspect of Cyber Law 7. write a research essay on an approved topic in cyber law
+distinguish between an electronic medium and cyberspace and provide a critical analysis of the challenges that face an infomation society that 1.1 critically discuss the meaning of cyber law and information and communication technology law 1.2 appraise the interaction between cyber law and information and communication technology within cyberspace and an electronic medium 1.3 characterise cyberspace 1.4 criticlly discuss the impact the characteristics have on infomation exchange and distribution 2. provide a detailed, critical appraisal of the governance of cyberspace 2.1 provde critical argument for and against the regulation of cyberspace 2.2 identify the role players regarding cyberspace governance 2.3 critically evaluate whether regulation should be by means of the imposition of a liability and/or responsibility 2.4 appraise the advantages of each form of regulation 2.5 critically analyse the challenges facing cyberspace governance, such as jurisdiction, the different approaches to governance and where the power of governance should be 3. typify the information created, distributed and exchanged in cyberspace and apply your knowledge to case studies 3.2 provide examples of the the different formats of 4. critically reflect on the impact 4.1 categorise aspects relevant to e-commerce, such as consumer-to-business contracts, consumer protection regarding online shopping, online advertising, electronic payment 4.2 provide a detailed appraisal of the legislation that govern South African e-commerce 4.3 advise a consumer on the challenges that exist within an online environment

+5. apply the principles pertaining to the right to freedom of expression and privacy in cyberspace to case studies on society unlawful behaviour in 6.1 evaluate the different types of behaviour that may amount to an abuse of information technology 6.2 provide legal advice on how unlawful behaviour in cyberspace may be addressed with reference to specific examples 6.3 critically evaluate whether cyberspace may be successfully regulated to provide a law-abiding environment 7. research and critically reflect on an advanced aspect of Cyber Law 7. write a research essay on an approved topic in cyber law